 Visual exploration of patterns

 Figure 1 shows the Lexis surfaces of log10 mortality rates for both genders and for each age between newborns and 90 years.
-White cells indicate missing values due to no deaths occurring at those particular ages, but other cells are coloured according to mortality rate.
+Cells are coloured according to mortality rate.
 The legend on the right show which colours correspond with which mortality values.
 Because a base-10 logarithmic transformation is used, the values on this legend indicate the ‘number of zeros’ associated with the mortality risk.
 Ranging from 100 or 1.0 risk for light blue at the top, then to 10-1 (one in ten) for some lighter green shades, 10-2 (one-in-100) for lighter reds, 10-2 (one-in-1000) for some reds, 10-3 (one in 10 000) for the middling orange shade, 10-4 (one in 100 000) for the middle purple shade, and finally 10-5 (one in a million) for the brown shade at the bottom of the scale.
 Because the population of Northern Ireland is relatively small, at ages and in years in which mortality risk is very low, missing values for log mortality risk, indicated by white cells, are more likely than these very low values, because no deaths occurred.
-These ‘missing data’ cells are observed more in females than males, and in particular in childhood since the early 1980s.
-This is consistent with mortality trends in the affluent world elsewhere, where mortality risks in childhood tend to be very low.

 Figure 2 provides a stylised ‘pen portrait’ of some of the main features seen in figure 1.
 As with in many other countries, there is a much sharper increase in mortality risk once males reach adulthood, not observed to the same extent in female.
 In more recent years this can be seen by noting that for males almost all purple cells are seen in childhood, with cells at older ages coloured light or dark orange.
 This broadly corresponds to somewhere between half an order of magnitude, to a full order of magnitude, increase in mortality risk after males reach adulthood compared with their risks in childhood.
 By contrast for females the difference in colour and shade in early adulthood is much less different to in childhood.

 Within Figure 2 P1, P2 and P3 indicate ‘Phase 1’, ‘Phase 2’ and ‘Phase 3’, each demarcating periods of years in which there appeared to be systemic differences in the rate of change in mortality risk at different ages.
-As described previously Phase One covers the years 1922 to 1938 inclusive, Phase Two the years 1939 to 1955 inclusive; and Phase Three the years 1956 and later.
 The much more rapid falls in both female and male young adult mortality over Phase Two is evident in the Figure 1 levelplot by noting that most of the cells in the age range 20 to 40 years are red before the late 1930s, whereas during this Phase they turn dark and light orange.
 This represents close to an order of magnitude fall in mortality risk at these ages over these years.
 This is despite the period including the World War Two, indicated with a shaded polygon in Figure 2.
-There is evidence of World War Two having some effect on mortality patterns, with some cells after around 1941-2, for males in their early twenties, switching back to red after having turned orange a few years previously, before reverting back to orange in later years.